vchu22/recruiting-exercises/inventory-allocator/README.md

 ## How to run it

-To run the test, make sure you navigated into this folder in the terminal and then type in `npm test`.
+To run the test, make sure you navigated into this folder in the terminal and ran `npm i` to install all the dependencies, and then type in `npm test`.
 It will show how many tests passed and how many tests failed.